Bhuvanesh09/bhuvanesh09.github.io/bhuv-webpage/content/posts/are_inhouse_llms_cheaper_than_api.md

 This analysis provides a comprehensive comparison of in-house LLM deployments versus API-based solutions, grounded in empirical data and robust modeling techniques.
 By leveraging detailed token and latency analyses, organizations can optimize their AI deployments for both performance and cost-efficiency.
 Thanks a lot for sticking around till the end!

+**Additional considerations:**
+- The above numbers are for serving Llama3.1 8B model with SmoothQuant while for memory considerations we used FP16 model weights just for the sake of simplicity.
+The actual memory usage would be much lesser.
+Although we must also consider the memory used for storing the activations.
+The memory used for activation is again a function of the batchsize (semaphore) and the fraction of the batch in the context churning phase and the fraction which is in generation phase.
+This is a bit more complex to calculate which we shall save for another day :)

 ## References